The AI Productivity Tools Worth Using in 2026

 Otter.ai transcribes and summarizes Zoom, Google Meet, and Teams calls automatically.
 The 2025 model upgrade made the action-item extraction usable — previously it was a long list of "Bob said something about Q3."

 Granola is the tool for people who take their own meeting notes.
 It runs in the background, doesn't show up as a bot, and combines what you typed with what was said into a coherent post-meeting note.
-Quietly the best option for IC-level work.
+Quietly the best option for IC-level work, especially in environments where having a transcription bot in the room would be socially awkward.

 Notes and second-brain

 Reflect is an AI-native notes app that quietly indexes everything you write and surfaces it via natural-language search.
 "What did I think about that vendor in March?" gets a real answer.
-For anyone who writes a lot of personal notes, the recall is uncanny.
+For anyone who writes a lot of personal notes, the recall is uncanny — and unlike most "second brain" tools, the AI features were designed in, not bolted on after the fact.

 Superhuman with its AI features is divisive.
 The keyboard-shortcut religion is its own thing; the AI write-back features are now genuinely useful for high-volume inbox days.
 If you process 200+ emails a day, it earns its (significant) keep.